sentairanger/Flask-Dual-Robot/README.md

 * Check to see if it's created with `docker images`.
 It should be listed there.
 * Then run with `docker -d -p 5000:5000 python-dualrobot`.
 Check it's running with `docker ps`.
 Go to `127.0.0.1:5000` to check it runs correctly.

 If you want to push and tag this docker image, you'll need a dockerhub account.
+Once you do then use the `docker login` command to log in.
+Then run the `docker tag python-dualrobot linuxrobotgeek/python-dualrobot:tag-version`.
+You can put any tag you want like v1.0.1.
+Then to push it type `docker push linuxrobotgeek/python-dualrobot:tag-version`.
+And that's it.
+Once you finish you can logout with `docker logout` and you can stop the container with `docker stop [container-id]`.